 Depending on the analysis being performed, reflecting expenses before or after a reinsurance cession can make sense.
-If projecting on a ceded basis, it is important to understand the terms of the treaty for expenses and then accurately reflect the treaty terms and expense structure in any analysis.
-The actuary should be aware of any required accounting practices that pertain to expenses being modeled.
+If projecting on a ceded basis, the actuary commonly seeks to understand the terms of the treaty for expenses and then accurately reflect the treaty terms and expense structure in any analysis.
+The actuary typically finds it necessary to be aware of any required accounting practices that pertain to expenses being modeled.
 For example, SSAP 61R states how expense allowances are to be accounted for in the annual statement, as well as discussing the establishment of an immediate liability (Present Value of the shortfall) if the renewal expense allowance is not sufficient to cover anticipated renewal expenses of the ceding entity.